Academy of Gondishapur: History

+Khosrau I also turned towards the east, and sent the physician Borzouye to invite Indian and Chinese scholars to Gondeshapur.
+These visitors translated Indian texts on astronomy, astrology, mathematics and medicine and Chinese texts on herbal medicine and religion.
+Borzouye is said to have himself translated the Pañcatantra from Sanskrit into Persian as Kalila u Dimana.

 Emperor Khosrau I commissioned the refugees to translate Greek and Syriac texts into Pahlavi.
 They translated various works on medicine, astronomy, philosophy, and useful crafts.

 A Church of the East monastery was established in the city of Gondishapur sometime before 376/7.
 By the 6th century the city became famed for its theological school where Rabban Hormizd once studied.
 According to a letter from the Catholicos of the East Timothy I, the Metropolitanate of Beth Huzaye took charge of both the theological and medical institutions.

 Although almost all the physicians of the medical academy were Persians, yet they wrote their treatises in Syriac, because medicine had a literary tradition in Syriac.

 Significance of Gondeshapur

 In addition to systemizing medical treatment and knowledge, the scholars of the academy also transformed medical education; rather than apprenticing with just one physician, medical students were required to work in the hospital under the supervision of the whole medical faculty.
 There is even evidence that graduates had to pass exams in order to practice as accredited Gondeshapur physicians (as recorded in an Arabic text, the Tārīkh al-ḥukamā).
-Gondeshapur also had a pivotal role in the history of mathematics.
+While there are no extant records relating to mathematical activities in Gondeshapur, it is probable that works on mathematics were translated there alongside texts from other disciplines.

 Gondeshapur under Muslim rule

 In 832 AD, Caliph al-Ma'mūn bolstered the famous House of Wisdom.
 There the methods of Gondeshapur were emulated; indeed, the House of Wisdom was staffed with graduates of the older Academy of Gondeshapur.
-It is believed that the House of Wisdom was disbanded under Al-Mutawakkil, al-Ma'mūn's successor.

 However, by that time the intellectual center of the Abbasid Caliphate had definitively shifted to Baghdad, as henceforth there are few references in contemporary literature to universities or hospitals at Gondeshapur.
 The significance of the center gradually declined.
 Al-Muqaddasi's Best Divisions for Knowledge of the Regions (c.
 1000 AD) described Gondeshapur as falling into ruins.

 The last known head of Gundeshapur's hospital died in 869.